 Measuring outcomes and providing advocates with data-driven analysis and tools is essential to success.
 To better understand public perceptions on social equity, the Research Institute for Social Equity, in conjunction with members of the Virginia General Assembly, will conduct three annual public policy polls in areas like public safety, economic development, education, mental health and housing.

-The poll results will help provide policymakers and advocacy groups with data to better understand their constituencies through specific racial, socioeconomic and regional demographics.
+The poll results will help provide policymakers and advocacy groups with data to better understand their constituencies through specific socioeconomic and regional demographics.

 All of these resources will be publicly shared and available to connect like minds and build an informed and active community.